boostorg/hana/README.md

   code is written mostly in the form of [eRuby][] templates.
 The templates are used to generate C++ files which are then compiled while gathering compilation and execution statistics.
+- The [cmake](cmake) directory contains various CMake modules needed by the build system.
 - The [doc](doc) directory contains configuration files needed to generate the documentation.
 The `doc/gh-pages` subdirectory is automatically ignored by git; you can conveniently store a local copy of the documentation by